Case Study – Dr Anne Peaston

 What does the work of the ACAHF mean to you?

-The work of the ACAHF is invaluable in providing funds for the support of higher degree by research students, research assistants, and research-active clinicians, either as salary supplements or for consumables, equipment, animal costs, and more.
+The work of the ACAHF is invaluable in providing funds for the support of higher degrees by research students, research assistants, and research-active clinicians, either as salary supplements or for consumables, equipment, animal costs, and more.
 Over my years of reviewing ACAHF funding applications, I have been impressed by the number of great ideas and research plans submitted by colleagues from all corners of Australia.
 Together, I’m sure the evidence shows that the funded projects have made a tremendous practical difference to the lives of companion animals, in Australia and internationally as well.